1 month free. Live VASP database.

 In March 2023, Sygnum opened its Abu Dhabi branch, further strengthening its foothold in key global markets and expanding its client base.
 Sygnum Singapore plays a crucial role in the bank’s expansion into Europe, particularly with its registration in Liechtenstein, which opened the door to MiCA-compliant operations across the European Union.

 Sygnum’s leadership comprises a diverse and experienced team that combines traditional banking expertise with deep knowledge of blockchain and digital assets.
-Co-Founder and Group CEO Mathias Imbach leads the strategic direction, while Co-Founder Gerald Goh heads operations in Singapore.
+Co-Founder and Co-CEO Mathias Imbach leads the strategic direction, while Co-Founder and Co-CEO Gerald Goh heads operations in Singapore.

 Luka Müller, Co-Founder and Chairman, along with key figures such as Thomas Buess (Head of Audit & Risk) and Chua Kim Leng (Head of AML), ensures strong governance and regulatory compliance.
-The Group Executive Board, including Chief Clients Officer Martin Burgherr and Chief Product Officer Thomas Eichenberger, drives innovation across the bank’s product offerings, supported by the Advisory Council featuring industry experts like Philipp Hildebrand and David Lee.
+The Group Executive Board, including Chief Clients Officer Martin Burgherr and Deputy Group CEO & Chief Strategy Officer Thomas Eichenberger, drives innovation across the bank’s product offerings, supported by the Advisory Council featuring industry experts like Philipp Hildebrand and David Lee.

 General feedback from users is positive, particularly concerning ease of use and smooth integration with traditional banking services.
 On the other hand, some users express their concerns that: